billqhan/sam_ai_platform/README.md

 ### CI/CD Pipeline

 The project uses GitHub Actions for continuous integration and deployment:
-- `.github/workflows/deploy.yml` - Automated testing and deployment
+- `.github/workflows/deploy.yml` - Manual deployment workflow
-- Triggers on push to main branch and pull requests
+- **Manual trigger only** - No automatic deployments on push/PR
-- Runs tests, packages Lambda functions, and deploys to AWS
+- Runs validation, tests, packages Lambda functions, and deploys to AWS
+- Can be triggered manually from GitHub Actions UI with environment selection

+To run a manual deployment:
+1. Go to your GitHub repository → Actions tab
+2. Select "Deploy AI-powered RFP Response Agent"
+3. Click "Run workflow"
+4. Choose your target environment (dev/staging/prod)

 ### Task Reports